Prajithp/spycapture/README.md

 SpyCapture
 ==========

-Simple spy screen capture for linux - ONLY tested on debian based distros, feel free to test this and if you have any issues just open a new ISSUE here.
+Simple spy screen capture for linux - ONLY tested on debian based distros.

 ###Requirements: